blackary/neat-starter/src/posts/daily/thu-may-1.md

 ### Praise

-Psalm 5a, 84a
+Psalm 119m, 84a

 ### Prayer

-1. Thank God for his sovereignty even over sinners.
+1. Ask God to give you a hunger and thirst for His Word.
 2. Pray for the preparation for preaching God’s word this Sunday.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.